rsdoiel/antenna/archives/2025/planet_2025.23.md

 date: 2025-06-10, from: United Nations, Top Stories

-Nearly all the Sustainable Development Goal (SDG) indicators for persons with disabilities are off track the UN deputy chief said on Tuesday, as people from around the world gathered for the largest annual meeting on disability-related issues.&nbsp;
+Nearly all the Sustainable Development Goal (SDG) indicators for persons with disabilities are off track, the UN deputy chief said on Tuesday, as people from around the world gathered for the largest annual meeting on disability-related issues.&nbsp;

 <br>